 Myth: You can’t grow your company and be profitable

-For entrepreneurs who have passed the startup phase, one of the top issues that keeps them awake at night is profitability.
-Raising prices and selling more is not that difficult, but doing what’s needed to be more profitable requires that you have a plan, a budget, and then measure and communicate where you are and what lies ahead.
+For those who have passed the start-up phase, one of the top issues that keeps them awake at night is profitability.
+Raising prices and selling more is not that difficult.
+But doing what’s needed to be more profitable requires that you have a plan and a budget.
+And then measure and communicate where you are and what lies ahead.